abmajith/verilog-riscV32I-machine/README.md

 imm is a variable length subfield bits represent immediate contant value encoded within the instructions.
 It is 12, 12, 12, 20 and 20 bits wide in *I, S, B, U* and *J* type instructions.

-As you see, position of *Opcode* and *rs1,rs2, Funct3, Funct7* are consistent in its position if it exists in encoding, unlike *imm* constant value.
+As you see, placement of *rs1,rs2, Funct3, Funct7* encoding in the instruction are consistent if it exists in encoding, unlike *imm* constant value.

+Now, we structure the irregular *Immediate Field* to make the learning and coding process easier.
+Lets list the *immediate* field organization in different instruction types.

 Instance Type | Immediate Encoding format                                          | Denote it as
 --------------|--------------------------------------------------------------------|---------------